mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 events, that are either totally synchronous or happen asynchronously.
 So you can use it to represent anything.
-Now that said, I recommend people ex exercise, restraint and judgment when it comes to doing these things because, our XJS as a library has all of these operators and they have operators named things like switch map, and merge map and concat map and all these things.
+Now that said, I recommend people ex exercise, restraint and judgment when it comes to doing these things because, our RxJS as a library has all of these operators and they have operators named things like switch map, and merge map and concat map and all these things.
 And I don't know, I don't expect just any random person to walk up and know what those things mean.
 And they're almost like a domain specific language on top of